Mary’s Place to move in to former Keiro building

 Mary’s Place announced on March 28 that it would sign a two-year lease for the former Keiro Care Center at 1601 East Yesler.
 Mary’s Place provides crisis response family shelter at several locations in King County, as well as employment and wellness services.

 Linda Mitchell, the chief communications officer at Mary’s Place, told the Northwest Asian Weekly that Shelter Holdings, LLC, of Bellevue, offered the building to Mary’s Place rent-free for two years.
-Shelter bought the now-vacant building on Yesler to become a 24/7 shelter for families with children who are experiencing homelessness.
+Shelter bought the now-vacant building on Yesler which will be used by Mary’s Place as a 24/7 shelter for families with children who are experiencing homelessness.
 Mary’s Place said it will make a few minor repairs to the building before moving families in, in early May.

 “It’s a beautiful facility that’s just perfect for our needs,” said Mitchell.